 Bathroom Chandeliers Ideas

 Crystal chandelier light fixtures may be hung over a bathtub, however they must be 8′ above the top of the tub.
 When a person is standing in a full tub they can not touch any part of the chandelier.
 It is better to be safe than sorry.
+As long as the chandelier is out of reach it may be dry location rated.

 Modern Bathroom Chandelier Ideas